Michael-Whittington/PDF_Chatbot/app/READMe_Local_LLM.md

 The `def create_service_context()` is a function that creates and configures a container on the OpenAI platform.
 Below is a further breakdown of `create_service_context()` code:
 - `max_input_size` - Sets the maximum size of the user input text that the model will process, before the model shortens it.
 - `num_outputs` - Sets the maximum number of characters that the model will generate in its response.
-- (**chunk_overlap_ratio needs explanation**)`prompt_helper` - This is an object, which uses the `PromptHelper` class to constrain the users input text to the parameters above.
+- `prompt_helper` - This is an object, which uses the `PromptHelper` class to constrain the users input text to the parameters above.
+Additionally, it incorporates the `chunk_overlap_ratio` which defines how much the outputs overlap when chunking the data.
 This class helps format input prompts for the local LLM.
-- (**Needs Updating**)`llm_predictor` - This creates a new object, which acts as a wrapper around the OpenAI API client and allows the use of their LLMs for text generation.
-The `LLMPredictor` class is also used to
+- `llm_predictor` - This creates a predictor object for the custom LLM. `LLMPredictor` acts as a wrapper around the `CustomLLM`.
 - `service_context` -  This object creates a new python dataclass, that is built using the previously explained components (`llm_predictor` and `prompt_helper`)
 ```python
 def data_ingestion_indexing(directory_path):